-Grievances on the part of employees should first follow the written procedures outlined in the organization's employee handbook.
+Employee grievances should first follow the written procedures outlined in the organization's employee handbook.
 Overall, the chief executive is responsible for all management issues.
-If an individual has exhausted the process and that process has been documented, some policies may permit individual employees to raise concerns to the board chair.
-This may be appropriate where the complaining employee reports to the chief executive and has an unresolved complaint about him or her.

-Sometimes a staff member has a serious charge against management, such as illegal or improper accounting methods, fund allocation, sexual harassment, or discriminatory behavior that cannot be addressed through the grievance process.
-Every organization should have a whistleblower policy that allows a confidential method to raise such concerns with a designated board member or other authority.
+If an individual has exhausted the process and documented it, some policies may permit individual employees to raise concerns to the board chair.
+This may be appropriate in situations where the complaining employee reports to the chief executive and has an unresolved complaint about him or her.
+Sometimes a staff member has a serious charge against management, such as illegal or improper accounting methods, fund allocation, sexual harassment or discriminatory behavior that cannot be addressed through the grievance process.
+Every organization should have a whistle-blower policy that allows a confidential method to raise such concerns with a designated board member or other authority.
 By doing so, boards provide employees with a legally required mechanism for raising concerns without the fear of reprisal or retaliation.